Society of Environmental Journalists

 If SEJ and the potential hosts decide to move to the next stage in the selection process together, SEJ will invite potential hosts to submit a full, detailed proposal.

-Letters of intent will be reviewed as they come in and no later than June 30, 2023.
+Letters of intent will be reviewed as they come in.
 Send questions and letters of intent to:

 - James Bruggers, SEJ Future Conference Sites Coordinator, firstname.lastname@example.org